-Seeing as though this blog is all about guinea pigs, I thought it would only be fair to talk about critter zone in the context of guinea pigs and therefor, other small pets.
-I love critter zone and it has done wonders for the controlling my guinea pig’s odor, so I thought I would go ahead and give my in depth opinion and a ‘Critter Zone Review For Small Pets’.
+Seeing as though this blog is all about guinea pigs, I thought it would only be fair to talk about critter zone in the context of guinea pigs and therefore, other small pets.
+I love critter zone and it has done wonders for controlling my guinea pig’s odor, so I thought I would go ahead and give my in-depth opinion and a ‘Critter Zone Review For Small Pets’.

 What Is Critter Zone?

-Critter Zone is a company that makes an air purifier, that’s the most simplest answer.
-The system works by sucking in air from the outside, and running it through the purifier to produce a cleaner and friendlier air for your little guy.
-The air becomes energised and is able to better break down the compounds that are produced by your your small pets.
+Critter Zone is a company that makes an air purifier, that’s the simplest answer.
+The system works by sucking in air from the outside and running it through the purifier to produce cleaner and friendlier air for your little guy.
+The air becomes energized and is able to better break down the compounds that are produced by your small pets.

 When reviewing critter zone for small pets, the best analogy I can use is the process that occurs naturally in the environment with trees breathing in CO2 and releasing clean air.
-Critter Zone does the exact same thing, but runs the air through an energiser of sorts that ‘rejuvenates’ the air.
+Critter Zone does the exact same thing but runs the air through an energizer of sorts that ‘rejuvenates’ the air.

 How Effective is Critter Zone For Small Pets?